Chelsea Rochman – Assistant Professor

 Kennedy’s research focusses on the biological and ecological effects of microplastic pollution in freshwater environments.
 She is currently collaborating with the Ministry of Environment and Climate Change (MOECC), studying the chemical and physical effects of various microplastics on freshwater fish.
 Her research goals include investigating the ecosystem-level effects of microplastic pollution using experimental mesocosms.

-Lisa Erdle – PhD Student
+Lisa Erdle – PhD Candidate

 Lisa researches the effects of microplastics on animals that are part of a Great Lakes food web.
 In her work, Lisa collaborates with the Ministry of the Environment, Conservation and Parks (MECP) as well as Environment and Climate Change Canada (ECCC) to better understand how microfibers – one of the most common types of microplastics – impact fish and invertebrates through physical and chemical processes.